-The symposium series reflects principles that were important to Harold throughout his career.
+The series reflects principles that were important to Harold throughout his career.
 Each symposium/forum is designed to:

 The topic for the first symposium was “Building a Rich and Useful Evidence Base to Improve Outcomes for Children, Families and Communities.”
-It included a vigorous examination of a paper co-authored by Lisbeth Schorr and Frank Farrow entitled, Expanding the Evidence Universe: Doing Better by Knowing More.
+It included a vigorous examination of Expanding the Evidence Universe: Doing Better by Knowing More, a paper co-authored by Lisbeth Schorr and Frank Farrow.
 The symposium featured a wide range of esteemed panelists from academia, philanthropy, the federal government and community change initiatives.
 The event was made possible thanks to support from The Annie E. Casey Foundation, The Edna McConnell Clark Foundation and Pastora Cafferty.

 Throughout his life, Harold provided public policy leadership for the sake of vulnerable children.
 Harold Richman left a legacy of good works and lasting contributions to the field of children’s and family services.
 Harold's distinguished career reflected his belief that actions to improve the lives of children and families require a rigorous understanding of research and a commitment to policy innovation.
 He began his life’s work as a White House Fellow from 1965 to 1967.
 He was also the Hermon Dunlap Smith Professor at the University of Chicago and from 1969 to 1978, Dean of its School of Social Service Administration.